Matúš Kmeť

-Matúš Kmeť (born 27 June 2000) is a Slovak professional footballer who plays as a right-back or midfielder for Ekstraklasa club Górnik Zabrze, on loan from Minnesota United, and the Slovakia national team.
+Matúš Kmeť (born 27 June 2000) is a Slovak professional footballer who plays as a right-back or midfielder for Czech First League club Baník Ostrava and the Slovakia national team.

 Club career

 Kmeť made his Fortuna Liga debut for Ružomberok against Žilina on 4 August 2018.
 He transferred to AS Trenčín in December 2020, signing a three-year contract.
 He made his debut on 20 February 2021 against FK Senica.
 On 5 August 2024, Kmeť transferred to Major League Soccer club Minnesota United on a two-and-a-half-year contract, with a one-year extension.

 On 6 February 2025, after failing to make an appearance for Minnesota's first team, Kmeť joined Polish club Górnik Zabrze on loan until the end of the year, with an option to buy.
+The following year, on 3 February, he moved to DAC Dunajská Streda in Slovakia on loan for the remainder of the season.

+On 2 July 2026, Kmeť signed a three-year contract with Czech First League club Baník Ostrava.

+International career

-On 10 June, he debuted for the Slovakia national football team in a 1–0 friendly loss against Israel.
+On 10 June 2025, Kmeť made his debut for the Slovakia national team in a 1–0 friendly loss against Israel.